MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-atan.md

 ## <a name="return-value"></a>Valore restituito

-Arcotangente del *parametro x.* Questo valore è compreso nell'intervallo compreso tra -π/2 e π/2.
+Arcotangente del *parametro x.* Questo valore è compreso nell'intervallo da -π/2 a π/2.

 ## <a name="type-description"></a>Descrizione del tipo